exonum/exonum-doc/src/advanced/services/configuration.md

 #### Hash, PublicKey

-`Hash` and `PublicKey`s below are hexadecimal strings of the appropriate length (64 hex digits, i.e., 32 bytes).
+`Hash` and `PublicKey` types are hexadecimal strings of the appropriate length (64 hex digits, i.e., 32 bytes).

 #### ConfigBody